JSRocksHQ/harmonic/README.md

 Harmonic will prompt you asking for some data about your website:
 ![Config](https://raw.githubusercontent.com/wiki/es6rocks/harmonic/img/config.png)

-The Harmonic config file is a simple JSON object.
+Harmonic will then generate a config file, which is a simple JSON object.
-Any time you want, you can configure your static website with the CLI _config_ command:
+Any time you want, you can configure your static website with the CLI `config` command:
 ```shell
 cd [PATH]
 harmonic config
 ```
-Now, enter in your website dir and start creating posts, etc.
+Now, enter in your website dir and you are ready to start [creating posts](#blogging)!
 For more details, check out the full documentation: [Config](https://github.com/es6rocks/harmonic/wiki/Config/)

 ## Blogging
-Harmonic follow the pattern of others static site generators you may know.
+Harmonic follows the same pattern as others static site generators that you may know.
 You must write your posts in [Markdown](http://daringfireball.net/projects/markdown/) format.

 ### New post: